Home | News | Early 2023 March Madness Odds

 The first big event of the 2022-23 NCAA basketball season is the Champions Classic on Nov.
 8 from Indianapolis featuring Duke vs. Kansas and Kentucky vs. Michigan State.
 The Spartans are +8000 long shots to win it all next year.

 This is just one of the many sports betting guides that you can read here at Nitrobetting news.
-Stay tuned for more NCAAB game previews and articles and don’t forget to check out the latest Basketball betting odds at our online BTC sportsbook.
+Stay tuned for more 2023-24 NCAAB season previews and articles, and don’t forget to check out the latest college basketball odds on our online BTC sportsbook.

 *All odds stated are subject to change without prior notice.